holly-cummins/simple-quarkus-demo/README.md

 ## Live coding

+1. Make a change.
+Try changing the greeting, using a `hello` live template.
-1. Can we make it more exciting?
-Add a queryparam in `GreetingResource` (a `query` live template is useful for this)
+2. Can we make it more exciting?
+Add a queryparam in `GreetingResource` (a `query` live template is useful for this, and also a `greeting` live template for hello in other languages)

 ```
 public String hello(@QueryParam("name") String name) {